THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 At this point, we need a bit of a boat terminology lesson to make sure everyone is on the same page.
 A windlass is the term for the whole unit that raises our anchor chain.
 Ours is manufactured by Quick and we have their Dylan model.
 The gypsy is the part of the windlass that rotates while grabbing the chain to pull it in or out.
 Everybody good?
 Great.

 So in order to swap out from 1/2″ chain to 5/16″ chain, we needed to swap out the gypsy that came with the boat, for one that could handle 5/16″ chain.
 While we were in Miami, our dealer gave us a Quick gypsy that was rated for 5/16″ chain and told us that was what we needed.
 Believing that we had what we needed to make the swap, Amy worked very hard to sell and get rid of our 1/2″ chain and I ordered brand spankin new 5/16″ chain.

-I’ll admit to a few curse words and unmentionable rants at this point but given how many issues we’d already had with anchor chain, I was rather frustrated.
-Amy and I quickly made the decision that we did not want to replace our entire windlass, but instead would swap out our chain, yet again, for 3/8″ Acco G4 chain, which will fit in a gypsy that Quick does make for our windlass.
-(Edit: Since I’ve been asked a few times, the 3/8″ G4 chain should end up weighing about half of the original 1/2″ chain, so about 400lbs)
+I’ll admit to a few curse words and unmentionable rants at this point but given how many issues we’d already had with the anchor chain, I was rather frustrated.
+Amy and I quickly made the decision that we did not want to replace our entire windlass, but instead, we swapped out our chain, yet again, for 3/8″ Acco G4 chain, which will fit in a gypsy that Quick does make for our windlass.